Andrews-F/SolarPotentialCalculator/README.md

 # SolarPotentialCalculator

 Simple solar potential calculator which uses Google Maps API as well as polygon map overlays to calculate solar potential given a polygons surface area.
+(NOTE) API Key will be deleted within 24 hours, insert your API key for Google Maps inside the HTML file after 1/23/2020.

 ## Getting Started